mattwarnerdev/GettingAndCleaningData/CodeBook.md

 The goal of the analysis was to combine the data into a tidy dataset.

+The **UNITS** for the columns are provided in the Variables section below.

 | Name | Description | How it's used in the analysis  |